Remake1/Music-streaming-service/README.md

 ![Screenshot](./docs/songs_comments.png)

 ## About
 This is a music streaming app.
 It allows users to upload songs, create albums, and playlists.
-Users can also comment songs and listen to them.
-The application is built with Vue.js and Nest.js.
+Users can also comment on songs and listen to them.
+The application is built with Vue.js and Spring Boot.
 The database is MongoDB.
-Static files are stored locally on api server.
+Static files are stored locally on the API server.

 ## Technologies used
 ### Client